 Shopping for Groceries in Iceland

-Grocery shopping in Iceland may seem daunting, but this guide will tell you everything you need to know so you can get the best deals and food for your Icelandic adventure!
-Read on for our top tips, favorite stores, and stores to avoid.
+Grocery shopping in Iceland may seem daunting, but this guide will tell you everything you need to know.
+Get the best deals and food for your Icelandic adventure!
+Read on for our top tips, favorite stores, and stores to avoid while in Iceland.

 A common concern for first-time and seasoned travelers alike is Iceland's high cost of living.
-It is true that compared to the US and many European countries, the prices in Iceland are high.
-They're comparable to other Nordic countries, and eating a meal in a restaurant in Reykjavik will set you back a pretty penny.
+It is true that compared to many countries, Iceland's prices are high.
 However, there are ways that you can still enjoy Iceland on a budget, and smart grocery shopping is one of the main ones!

 - Find out more with Best Shops in Reykjavik: A Local Guide to the City's Originals